 Why choose Anne?

-Lawyer Anne Harvey is a family law specialist serving the greater Dayton area including Franklin, Delaware, Hamilton, Butler and Claremont.
+Lawyer Anne Harvey is a family law specialist serving the greater Dayton area including Franklin, Delaware, Hamilton, Butler and Claremont as Divorce Lawyer & Family Lawyer.
 She has practiced law full-time since 1985 in a variety of settings.
 Her 29 years of expertise can help navigate the emotional gamut of divorce, child custody, parental rights, grandparents rights, child support and visitation cases to reach resolution.
 To find out if she can help you just call for a friendly, no frills session and find out if she is the right lawyer for you.

 Divorce is one of the worst legal issues people may have to deal with in their lifetimes.
-Anne Catherine Harvey understands the difficulty of divorce and has provided Dayton divorce help to hundreds of clients with the best possible results.
+As a divorce lawyer, Anne Catherine Harvey understands the difficulty of divorce and has provided divorce help to hundreds of clients in Dayton with the best possible results.
 She is a experience, reputed and well reviewed divorce lawyer in Dayton.

-Over the years, child custody has changed from traditionally awarding the mother with custody to shared parenting and other types of custody arrangements.
-Anne Catherine Harvey is an experienced and caring child custody lawyer in Montgomery County who can provide valuable legal guidance in all child custody matters.
+Over the years, child custody law has changed from traditionally awarding the mother with custody to shared parenting and other types of custody arrangements.
+Anne Catherine Harvey is an experienced and caring child custody lawyer in Dayton who can provide valuable legal guidance in all child custody matters.

 Would like to give Lawyer Anne Harvey a big thank you for all the talented work she has done for me over the last few years.
 Anne is very detail oriented and closely monitors all items pertaining to your case.
 Her strong points is negotiation, years of experience, and explaining all steps and processes to you.
 I will always continue to use her when required.
 Don't base your decision on cost, base in on experience and talent level.
 You'll be glad you chose Anne.